 musician. composer.
 Writer.

-Biddy's upcoming debut album features her singular vocal style, taking sounds from her old home of Brooklyn, NY, new home of the Sonoran desert, Phoenix, and the beach town in Australia where she grew up, and weaving them into a narrative of distance, love, and loss.
-In the meantime, check out the EP from her art pop band Odie Ida (available on bandcamp).
+Biddy's upcoming solo album features sounds from her old home of Brooklyn, NY, new home of the Sonoran desert, Phoenix, and the beach town in Australia where she grew up.
+Past projects include art pop band Odie Ida, which released a self-titled EP in 2016 (available on bandcamp).

-Biddy's accolades include the John Gaitskell Memorial Mensa Prize for music, the Phillip Law Scholarship for Innovation, and the Marion Thomas Award for jazz performance.
-She earned a Bachelor of Fine Arts (Contemporary Music) from the University of Melbourne, studied cavaquinho and percussion in Brazil, shamisen in Japan, and has performed across Europe and the US.
+Biddy’s awards for music include the John Gaitskell Memorial Mensa Prize, the Phillip Law Scholarship for Innovation, and the Marion Thomas Award for jazz performance.
+She earned a Bachelor of Fine Arts (Music) from the Victorian College of the Arts at the University of Melbourne, studied cavaquinho and percussion in Brazil, and shamisen in Japan, and has performed across Europe and the US.